LukasHromadnik/FEL-UI-SZZ/PUI/06-lp_heuristics.md

 To create optimal cost paritioning we can use LP:

-* Use variables for cost of each operator in each task copy
+* Use variables for the cost of each operator in each task copy
 * Express heuristic values with linear constraints
-* Maximize sum of heuristic values subject to these constraints
+* Maximize the sum of heuristic values subject to these constraints

 ### Optimal Cost Partitioning for Abstraction